Patrick Chan: 2013–2014 season

 In the 2013–14 ISU Grand Prix season, Chan won both the 2013 Skate Canada International and the 2013 Trophée Éric Bompard with a world record score at the time in both the short program and the free skate.
 He finished second in the Grand Prix Final, behind Yuzuru Hanyu of Japan.

 At the 2014 Winter Olympics, Patrick Chan competed in the inaugural team event.
 He skated the men's short program and placed third, contributing to Canada's silver medal finish.

 During the individual event, Chan ranked second in the short program, scoring 3.93 points less than Hanyu's world record score and more than ten points ahead of the rest of the field.
-Hanyu's program featured the same jumps as Chan, but he had achieved better quality and amplitude on the jumps, particularly the triple axel.
-Hanyu fell twice during his free skate and had another triple discounted for putting his foot down in the middle of a jump sequence, while Chan struggled on several of his jumps including a miss on a relatively simple double Axel.
+Hanyu's program featured the same jumps as Chan's, but he had achieved better quality and amplitude on the jumps, particularly the triple axel.
+Hanyu fell twice during his free skate and had another triple discount for putting his foot down in the middle of a jump sequence, while Chan struggled on several of his jumps including a miss on a relatively simple double Axel.
 As a result, Hanyu outscored Chan in the free skate by 0.54 points to take the gold medal, while Chan received the silver medal.